archilex/advanced-tables-docs/v3.md

     Remember, you only need to override *custom* filter classes you have created.
 Filters used within Filament's resources and pages will be overridden automatically.

+4. Enable Advanced Indicators

+    Advanced Indicators is disabled by default.
+To enable, add `advancedIndicatorsEnabled()` to your panel provider:

+    ```php
+    AdvancedTablesPlugin::make()
+        ->advancedIndicatorsEnabled()
+    ```

-4. Add the AdvancedTables trait
+5. Add the AdvancedTables trait

     If you haven't already, [add the AdvancedTables trait](#adding-advanced-tables-to-your-table) to your table.

+6. Install Managed Default Views (optional)

+    If you would also like to use the new Managed Default Views, [follow these instructions](#updating-to-the-managed-default-views-beta).

-### Using Quick Filters
+### Using Advanced Indicators

-Once enabled, Quick Filters should work right out the box with minimal configuration.
+Once enabled, Advanced Indicators should work right out the box with minimal configuration.
 Just click on any indicator to see the form field(s) associated with that filter.
 Any adjustments to that filter will be immediately reflected in the table and synced to filament's filter form.

 #### Custom Filters with Multiple Form Fields